 Autonomous tariff quotas:

 These quotas can be opened in some economic sectors to stimulate competition inside the EU, mainly for raw materials and semi-finished goods that are not sufficiently available in the European Union.

 For example, a favourable trade agreement with Ukraine and expanding quotas for wheat, maize and barley have improved Ukraine’s competitive position.

-- Find your import tariff in the TARIC database and use the EU Trade Helpdesk to find additional information on tariffs, requirements and customs procedures.
+- Find your import tariff in the TARIC database and use Access2Markets to find additional information on tariffs, requirements and customs procedures.

 - Find out which countries or regions have preferential trade agreements with the European Union.

 - Use EU Tariff quota consultation to find the current quota for your country.